Fall entry: January 15

 - Test Scores.
 TOEFL scores (international students only) should be sent directly from the Educational Testing Service to Texas A&M University and be from a test date within five years of the date the application form reached the Office of Admissions.
 Use code 6003 for reporting TOEFL scores (Department code not needed).
 Starting in 2020, GRE scores are no longer part of the application.

-- Three letters of recommendation: These may be submitted into the AIS system or sent to the Department directly.
+- Three letters of recommendation: These may be submitted into the AIS system.
 Letters must be submitted directly from the letter-writer.